 The National Safeguarding Team have produced a short ‘Think Safeguarding’ advice note for parishes, PSOs and clergy when contacting those that may be vulnerable during COVID-19.
 You may find it useful on the link below:

-Here’s the link to the Illustrated Ministries free resources for this weekend:
+Here’s the link to the Illustrated Ministries free resources

 Resources to Guide Children in Bereavement